 Given this setting, the paper provides, in section 3.1, a minimal set of necessary conditions for partially-honest implementation, though the above seminal works solely study sufficient conditions.
-Due to this result in the paper, it is possible to examine which of the SCCs cannot be partially-honestly implemented.
-For instance, as shown in section 4, the (strong) $Pareto\ SCC$ defined in abstract social choice environments is not partially-honestly implementable.
+Due to this result in the paper, it is possible to examine which of the SCCs cannot be partially-honest implemented.
+For instance, as shown in section 4, the (strong) Pareto SCC defined in abstract social choice environments is not partially-honest implementable.
 Furthermore, under mild and reasonable domain restrictions of preferences and mechanisms, the paper shows that a slight strengthening of these conditions is necessary and sufficient for partially-honest implementation in more than two person societies.
 The set of conditions is much weaker than the necessary and sufficient condition given by Moore and Repullo (1990) for the standard implementation, and in particular it contains no variant of the Maskin monotonicity-like condition.
-For instance, in rationing problems when agents have single-plateaued preferences, this characterization shows that the $Pareto\ SCC$ is partially-honest implementable, though this SCC violates the Moore and Repullo (1990) condition, and also satisfies neither monotonicity nor no-veto power.
+For instance, in rationing problems when agents have singleplateaued preferences, this characterization shows that the Pareto SCC is partially-honest implementable, though this SCC violates the Moore and Repullo (1990) condition, and also satisfies neither monotonicity nor no-veto power.

 Note that the aforementioned theorem of this paper applies a canonical mechanism to show the sufficiency part.
 This type of mechanism requests agents to announce a feasible social outcome, an agent index, and moreover a profile of agents' preferences on outcomes, which is not an attractive feature, given that an important role of the mechanism is to economize on communication.
-Facing this issue, the paper pays attention to informational decentralization of mechanisms by considering mechanisms with strategy space reductions.
-While sub-section 3.2 assumes s-mechanisms (Saijo, 1988) in which the message conveyed by each agent to the planner involves the announcement of only her own and her neighbor's preferences - in addition to an outcome and an agent index, sub-section 3.3 endorses the idea of self-relevant mechanisms (Tatamitani, 2001) according to which each agent announces - inter alia - only her own preference.
-Then, the paper identifies a minimal set of necessary conditions for partially-honest implementation by s-mechanisms (resp., self-relevant mechanisms); moreover, it shows that a slight strengthening of these conditions fully identifies the class of partially-honest implementable SCCs by s-mechanisms (resp., self-relevant mechanisms).
-Notably, these conditions respectively contain weaker variants of (Maskin) monotonicity-type conditions, each of which respectively restricts the class of partially-honest implementable SCCs by s-mechanisms and by self-relevant mechanisms.
-These findings have at least two immediate consequences.
+Facing this issue, section 3.2 pays attention to informational decentralization of mechanisms by studying implementation with partially-honest agents via mechanisms endowed with Saijo (1988)'s message space specification - s-mechanisms.
+In this mechanism the message conveyed by each participant to the planner involves the announcement of only her own and her neighbor's preferences - in addition to an outcome and an agent index.
+Then, the section identifies a minimal set of necessary conditions for partially-honest implementation by s-mechanisms; moreover, it shows that a slight strengthening of these conditions fully identifies the class of partially-honest implementable SCCs by s-mechanisms.
+Notably, these conditions contain a weaker variant of (Maskin) monotonicitytype conditions, which restricts the class of partially-honest implementable SCCs by this class of mechanisms.5 These findings have at least two immediate consequences.
 First, there is a trade-off between what the planner can achieve when there are partially-honest agents in the society and the strengthening of informational decentralization in mechanisms.
 Second, this conflict breaks down the equivalence between implementation and implementation by s-mechanism which holds in the standard framework (Lombardi and Yoshihara, 2010).

-Finally, the paper turns to study partially-honest implementation problems in two-agent societies.
-This issue has recently been analyzed by Dutta and Sen (2009) on the assumption that agents' preferences are linear orders.
+The paper, then, turns to study partially-honest implementation problems in two-agent societies.
+This issue has recently been analyzed by Dutta and Sen (2011) on the assumption that agents' preferences are linear orders.
 Their contribution is that, even in the more problematic case of two agents, the stringent condition of monotonicity is no longer required.
 The paper extends their analysis to the domain of weak orders in view of its potential applications to bargaining and negotiating.
 The paper identifies the class of partially-honest implementable SCCs, not only in the case that the planner knows that exactly one agent is partially-honest, but also in the more subtle case that she only knows that there exist partially-honest agents.